mitpatelcs/DeepFakeVideoDetection/README.md

 | Fakes wrongly called REAL | 55 / 80 | **4 / 80** |

 **Headline metrics:** ROC-AUC **0.847**, Recall **0.950**, F1 **0.921**.

-> Note: the dataset is small and has few REAL videos, so the model occasionally flags a
-> real video as fake.
-More REAL training data would improve this.
-See `notebook/training.ipynb`.